 You can find out more information about the new Android 4.0 NDK over at the Android Developers blog.

-Make sure you read our Samsung Galaxy Nexus review to see what we thought of Android 4.0 Ice cream Sandwich and the Galaxy Nexus.
+Make sure you read our Samsung Galaxy Nexus review to see what we thought of Android 4.0 Ice Cream Sandwich and the Galaxy Nexus.

 Latest Geeky Gadgets Deals

 Disclosure: Some of our articles include affiliate links.
 If you buy something through one of these links, Geeky Gadgets may earn an affiliate commission.
-Learn more.
+Learn about our Disclosure Policy.